Azure/azure-quickstart-templates/301-logicapps-jobscheduler/README.md

 ## Solution overview and deployed resources

 The CreateTimerJob logic app acts as an API that will allow you to create a new timer job instance on a schedule passed in as input to the request.
 Each time you call CreateTimerJob it will create a new instance of a TimerJob.
+Each of the timer job instances will continue to run on the prescribed schedule contninuosly or until the limit (end time or count) passed in is met.

 Since these are instances of a logic app, not logic apps definitions/resources, you can create as many of these timer job instances as you like.